jace-ys/lab-automation/services/tecan-spark-relay/Methods/MeasureAbsorbance/README.md

-# MeasureAbsorbance
+# `MeasureAbsorbance`

-This method performs an absorbance measurement under the given specifications.
+This protocol uses the plate reader to perform an absorbance measurement under the given specifications.

 ## Spec